asantra/ProjectGeant4/README.md

 **You can use `renameRootFiles.py` code to automatically rename your root files and store them away from the `build` directory.**
+The code is located inside `ProjectGeant4/AnalyzerScripts`.
-Run the code from outside of `build` directory.
+Run the code from thtat location.
 Assuming you are inside the `build` directory and you are running on `proton`, please use:
 ```
-cd ..
+cd ../AnalyzerScripts
 python3 renameRootFiles.py proton
 ```
+(If you are elsewhere, please use a combination of `cd` and `cd ..` command to go to the `AnalyzerScripts` directory and then run `python3 renameRootFiles.py proton`.)

 The code will tell you the original file name and the renamed file name.
 The renamed files will be kept inside the `proton` folder.